bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-`BC` performs a baseline correction to a complex FID by subtracting the average of the last 1/8th of the data points from the entire FID. `BC` does not require the user to be viewing the processing block (`VIEW PRO`), but baseline correction is only performed on the processing block.
+`BC` performs a baseline correction to a complex FID in the visible processing buffer by subtracting the average of the last 1/8th of the data points from the entire FID.
 To calculate the constant complex offset to be subtracted from the entire FID, `BC` examines the final 1/8th of the FID data points with a minimum of 1 point if there are less than 8 points.
 The average of these points (a complex number) is subtracted from each (complex) point of the entire FID, yielding a baseline corrected FID.
-A separate baseline correction is performed on each block of the processing buffer.
-If the processing buffer is currently visible, `BC` always updates the display upon completion.
 ## BF
 Baseline fix spectrum